lxxxl123/mjt-maven/note/FW.md

 ## spoil

 - spoil
-    - destory interest of sth
+  - (vt) destroy interest of sth
+    - (sen.) don't make him spoil your evening
+    - (p.) spoil the story / ending : tell the subsequent crucial story in advance
+  - (vt) destroy , or the food become bad over time
+  - (vt) give so much love to sb that make them grow in a bad way
+    - (sen.) don't spoil the children
+  - (vi)

 - spoiler
-    - (n.) the imformation make by others that make spoiling
+    - (n.) the information make by others that make spoiling
     - (n.) the tips the reveal secret or surprise

 ## sport